-Figure 1 displays the evolution of output per working-age person in the United States for more than a hundred years, relative to a 2 percent trend.
+Figure 1 displays the evolution of output per workingage person in the United States for more than 100 years, relative to a 2 percent trend.
 The U.S. Great Depression of the 1930s can easily be identified from this figure.
-Great depressions are not a relic of the past, however, and, unless we understand their causes, we cannot rule out their happening again.
-Argentina,
+Great depressions are not a relic of the past, however,